About this talk

 Now, moving from a tactical need to strategic and saying, OK, we have tactical obligations, all of our business today require historical data.
 Again, disaster recovery, point in time restore, compliance, auditing, all of those require historical data.
 So, rethinking that and saying, well, if we capture all of our history, what other very interesting things can we do with that history in the future?
 Now, whether it be technologies if you're thinking about SageMaker or artificial intelligence or machine learning, all of those are founded with large historical training sets.

-So, one of the things that we wanted to kind of really look at and I would love to hear what others are doing for this as well, especially in SAS, and SAS vendors and SAS worlds, you guys can feel free to ask questions as we go, especially if Eric's having some more technical difficulties.
+So, one of the things that we wanted to kind of really look at and I would love to hear what others are doing for this as well, especially in SaaS, and SaaS vendors and SaaS worlds, you guys can feel free to ask questions as we go, especially if Eric's having some more technical difficulties.
 Feel free to post the messages in the chat window, and I'll be happy to jump in on any of these.
 So, this is even before we started thinking about, OK, before we jump in and think about building one piece of code for what GRAX is or would GRAX become along these, how can we make sure all of our customers retain every version of their history, retain ownership of that historical data forever?